diaorui/peek-deck/ai.md

 *Resemble AI*

 Chatterbox-Turbo is an efficient, open-source text-to-speech model (350M parameters) optimized for low-latency voice agents and narration.
-It features single-step mel-decoder generation and native support for paralinguistic tags like [cough] and [laugh] for enhanced realism.
+It features single-step mel-decoder generation and supports paralinguistic tags like [cough] and [laugh] for enhanced realism.

 `text-to-speech`

-⬇️ 0 • ❤️ 252 • 2d ago
+⬇️ 0 • ❤️ 253 • 2d ago

 ---